-If you’re thinking about selling in Berwyn or Cicero, it’s normal to wonder what’s actually worth fixing or improving before you list.
+At the same time, if you’re thinking about selling in Berwyn or Cicero, it’s normal to wonder what’s actually worth fixing before you list.

-Some updates quietly lift your home’s value and buyer interest.
-Others cost time and money without changing how buyers see the home.
+As a result, some updates quietly lift your home’s value and buyer interest.
+On the other hand, others cost time and money without changing how buyers see the home.
 The difference is knowing where to focus.

 Quick Takeaways Box